Members

 Carsten Kengeter

-Carsten Kengeter is a Managing Partner of Circuitus Capital based in the London office.
+Carsten Kengeter is a Partner of 7RIDGE.
 Carsten was CEO of the Deutsche Börse Group from 1 June 2015 to 31 December 2017.
 Previously he was Chairman and CEO of UBS Investment Bank, and Member of the Group Executive Board of UBS AG.
 Carsten joined UBS in 2008 as Global Head of FICC, and was promoted to Head of the Investment Bank in 2009.
 Prior to that and during his eleven years at Goldman Sachs, he was a Managing Director and Partner, Head of Asia, Securities Division as well as Head of Structuring and Sales across FICC and Equities EMEA.
 He started his career in credit derivatives trading at Barclays De Zoete Wedd Ltd. Carsten earned an MSc degree in Finance and Accounting from the London School of Economics in 1992, and a BA in Business Administration from Middlesex University in 1991.

 Carsten Kengeter